-Nowadays, cat owners have the option of testing their pet’s DNA.
-The information gleaned from a cat DNA test can help you make important decisions for your pet, from what to feed him or her to whether or not to adopt another pet.
+The information gleaned from a cat DNA test can help you make important decisions for your pet, from what to feed them to whether or not to adopt another pet.

 Do different cat breeds have different personalities?